caige-kelly/interpreter/README.md

 - Pattern matching implementation
 - Runtime and supervisor design

-See `docs/handoff.md` for architecture and contribution guidelines.
+See `docs/handoff.md` for architecture details.

 ## License